Programme

 8:00 BREAKFAST

-9:00 Full day excursion by bus, packed lunch
+9:00 Full day excursion to Montegrande Hayedo (vans, packed lunch)

 15:00 Free time and book exam preps